 Another stop downtown, on the Frosty Morn side of the city, Silke’s Old World Breads prepares a wide variety of German breads, cakes, specialties, as well as pizzas, soups, salads, and more.
 Silke’s must be included in every discussion of Clarksville eateries and bakeries, as the staff is always creating seasonal delicacies and sweets—heart-shaped hazelnut cookies, chocolate truffles, and more for holidays and special occasions.
 You can take home a lot more than sweets from Silke’s too, since they have a deli with organic meats and cheeses, and all types of breads perfect for planning a breakfast in bed the next day.

-Moving beyond downtown, in what is quickly becoming midtown for Clarksville, settle into a French eatery and bakery over in St. Bethlehem if you’re on Wilma Rudolph Blvd.
+Settle into either location of this French eatery and bakery.
+Madeleine's Place opened in downtown Clarksville in 2020 and kept their original location in St. Bethlehem if you’re on Wilma Rudolph Blvd.
 Serving breakfast, lunch, and an early dinner (6 am - 6 pm), Madeleine’s Place offers a variety of French specialties from both sweet and savory crêpes to croque monsieur, croque madame, Reuben, Niçoise salad, French onion soup, eclairs, croissants, breads, macaroons, madeleines, millefeuille, turnovers, and so many treats I can’t possibly name them all.
 I’m hitting the high points of the menu here—there’s so much more.
 Madeleine’s Place makes a top shelf creme brûlée that satisfies.
 (Confession: I would keep it a secret, but it would be wrong of me for all of you who seek perfect creme brûlée as I do.)
-Madeleine’s Place is quickly becoming a busy little bistro corner of Wilma Rudolph, as they also offer coffees, espresso-based drinks, and ice cream by the scoop.
+Madeleine’s Place is quickly becoming a busy little bistro, as they also offer coffees, espresso-based drinks, and ice cream by the scoop.
 You don’t want to miss this Parisian stop in Clarksville.

-Also in St. Bethlehem area, off Warfield Blvd., The Looking Glass Restaurant and Gourmet Bakery restaurant is another getaway with a wide menu of flavors and towering treats to go with them.
-The Looking Glass offers seafood and steak dinners, pasta dishes, and a variety of salads and smaller dishes.
+Also in St. Bethlehem area, off Warfield Blvd., The Wonderland Cafe is another getaway with a wide menu of flavors and towering treats to go with them.
+The cafe offers seafood and steak dinners, pasta dishes, and a variety of salads and smaller dishes.
 They make cinnamon roll pecan waffles and mimosas, how perfect for Sunday brunch.
 This veteran-owned restaurant dazzles with artwork and a case of towering, decorative cakes in flavors reminiscent of European bakeries.
 Spumoni and Black Forest tempt the patrons to have dessert before dinner.
-With a full coffee bar and treats like chocolate dipped strawberries offered at limited times, The Looking Glass will surprise and delight you.
+With a full coffee bar and treats like chocolate dipped strawberries offered at limited times, The Wonderland Cafe will surprise and delight you.

 You might be headed out the Madison Street & Sango side of town, and if so, slide into Golly G’s Coffee, Ice Cream & Sweets after a baseball game, or as your headed out to any event, and get everything from Superhero and Tennessee Fudge flavors of ice cream (among quite a mouthwatering selection), to giant cinnamon rolls and cookies, to hot fudge brownies, an Affogato (Plumbline coffee espresso over any flavor ice cream...hint: Sweet Butter Cream).
 Golly G’s has all of your take-me-out-to-the-ballgame favorites like chili dogs and grilled cheese as well as hot pretzels and cheese dip.
 They even have organic energy bites for pre-game snacks.
 Banana splits, The Golly G (it’ll make you say it), and all of the malts and milkshakes and ice cream concoctions you could possibly dream of are here.
 This is a place to bring your whole team and your families.

 Stop into any of these locally-owned restaurants and sweet spots to satisfy your cravings.
-See more Clarksville restaurants at visitclarksvilletn.com/food.
+See more Clarksville dining options at visitclarksvilletn.com/restaurants.